bubroz/clipscribe/docs/CLI_REFERENCE.md

-# ClipScribe CLI Reference (v2.13.0)
+# ClipScribe CLI Reference (v2.14.0 - The Synthesis Update)

-Complete reference for all ClipScribe commands and options, including new multi-video intelligence features and entity source analysis tools.
+Complete reference for all ClipScribe commands and options, featuring **working relationship extraction** and knowledge synthesis capabilities.

 ## Global Options